First drive review: The 2020 Volvo V60 Cross Country is Swedish perfection on wheels

 2020 Volvo V60 Cross Country

-Living Volvo’s best life
+Volvo's best look

 The V60 Cross Country splits the difference between the stunning V60 wagon and capable XC60 crossover with spectacular verve.
 The V60 Cross Country’s best look would be its practicality if it weren’t for the perfectly proportioned exterior.